sc0ttj/component/README.md

     - like current easings, but more flexible/dynamic
     - can pass params like friction, magnitude, etc, to make the anims more/less "pronounced"
     - see `react-motion`, `react-spring`, `react-move`, `pose`, etc
-    - maybe do a `Component.motion` add-on that attaches extra info to component state:
-      - component positioning and motion info:
-        - (x,y, in view or not, scroll speed & direction, accel, current momentum, etc)
-        - is inside/outside other component/element
-        - collision detection

 - Universal rendering (add-ons):
   - use [tagged templates](https://codeburst.io/javascript-es6-tagged-template-literals-a45c26e54761) to render from `x` to HTML strings: